 Before you fire your gun, make sure that it is working to the standards you are used to.
 Check that the mechanisms all seem to be working properly.
 Routine cleaning and proper storage will help prevent problems from arising and also maintain the gun’s overall upkeep.
 IF you see something suspicious, take your firearm to a specialist before firing.

-As I briefly mentioned in the last bullet point, proper storage of your weapon is pivotal to its functionality.
-Using a range bag or carrying case to transport your weapon to and from where you will be firing it is a major step in gun safety.
-This extends to how you transport your ammunition and weapon accessories.
+As I briefly mentioned in the last bullet point, proper storage of your firearm is pivotal to its functionality.
+Using a range bag or carrying case to transport your firearm to and from where you will be firing it is a major step in gun safety.
+This extends to how you transport your ammunition and firearm accessories.
 A satchel can keep all of your other necessities in a safe location as you take it to and from your home.
-Storing your weapon with a gun sock can also prevent most debris and dust from accumulating inside your weapon.
+Storing your firearm with a gun sock can also prevent most debris and dust from accumulating inside your firearm.

-- Keep your weapons stored so they are inaccessible by others.
+- Keep your firearms stored so they are inaccessible by others.

 When your firearms are not in use, they need to be kept in a manner that prohibits any unwanted persons from using them.
-Cable locks and trigger locks are two of the most common ways to keep your weapon secured.
-Consider using a gun safe in addition to individually locking your weapons.
+Cable locks and trigger locks are two of the most common ways to keep your firearm secured.
+Consider using a gun safe in addition to individually locking your firearms.

 - Utilize equipment that keeps vital items close by.